Updated: August 28th 2018

 Remember to have the stone cleaned before you pop the question so that it’s as impressive as possible, and to keep it clean to ensure that it continues to sparkle brilliantly and look its largest.

 Clean diamonds sparkle more and look larger

-While in my opinion diamond size shouldn’t be your only concern when buying an engagement ring, everyone wants their ring to look impressive and size is definitely a big factor in that.
+Size shouldn’t be your only concern when buying an engagement ring, but everyone wants their ring to look impressive and size is definitely a big factor in that.